udicaprio/udicaprio.github.io/_pages/about.md

 Welcome to my website!
 I am an Italian Chemical Engineer based in Belgium. <br>

-I am a postdoctoral researcher at KU Leuven, at the [Centre for Industrial Process Technology](https://iiw.kuleuven.be/onderzoek/cipt), on Campus Diepenbeek.
-My research focuses on the application of hybrid modelling for separation technologies based on their nature.
-Hybrid modelling is a technique merging mechanistic information and data-driven modelling.
-More specifically, my research focuses on the application of these techniques to predict the behaviour of dynamic chemical systems and thermodynamic properties of mixtures.
+I am a FWO postdoctoral researcher at KU Leuven, at the [Chemical and Biochemical Reactor Engineering and Safety group](https://cit.kuleuven.be/creas).
+My research focuses on the physics informed ML for mixture property prediction and generation, enforcing thermodynamic information on the mixture behaviour to improve model accuracy.
+The final aim is to ehnance in-silico solvent mixture design to improve the environmental footprint of fine-chemical and pharmaceutical processes and design mode sustainable fuels.

 I earned my PhD in Chemical Engineering from [KU Leuven](https://www.kuleuven.be/kuleuven) in the [Centre for Industrial Process Technology](https://iiw.kuleuven.be/onderzoek/cipt), and my Master's and Bachelor's degrees in Chemical Engineering from the [University of Naples "Federico II"](https://www.international.unina.it/).